darrinsden/highspot/README.md

 ### Observations
 Search took a bit as it wasn’t returning what i wanted, modified it a number of different ways..
 	see TODO for issue
-	including passing the results to a new page
+	including passing the results to a new page.
 		I didnt like that one though and rejected after a bit

+Am not spending a super amount of time with design, as the functionality is more important on this.
+And used to working with a designer on it, it becomes wasted work as the designs dont align.
+As colors are so very much an opinion, I tend to keep things in greyscales at first.

 - - - -